Tarela/CADscATACscripts/README.md

 - two annotation data [hg38.fa](https://www.dropbox.com/s/el46t6onl67ejhh/hg38_clean.fa?dl=0) and [hg38.chrom.sizes](https://www.dropbox.com/s/6pf8473bot9wxlv/hg38.chrom.sizes?dl=0)

 ## 1. single cell ATAC-seq (scATAC) data analysis
-All the scripts for the scATAC data analysis were included in the scATAC_analysis.r
+All the scripts for the scATAC data analysis were included in the 1_scATAC_analysis.r

 The scATAC data were generated for this study and pre-processed with 10x cellranger-atac pipeline (v1.2.0, with default parameters).
 The output files from the cellranger-atac pipeline were used as the input for the script.
 The script contains following parts.
 - basicQC